-Recovery of Vehicle after Accident / Dealing with Tow Truck Operators
+Recovery of Vehicles after an Accident / Dealing with Tow Truck Operators

 Risks and Regulating the Industry

-Unfortunately there are also unscrupulous operators who are not acting within the confines of reasonableness and the public has a right to be protected against these operators.
+Unfortunately, some unscrupulous operators are not acting within the confines of reasonableness and the public has a right to be protected against these operators.
 The malpractices include: